uthm4n/reconfigure-approval/README.md

 At present, it is not possible to schedule a [reconfigure](https://docs.morpheusdata.com/en/latest/provisioning/instances/instances.html#performing-instance-actions:~:text=it%20is%20unlocked.-,Reconfigure,-The%20Reconfigure%20action) task to run on an instance/server in [Morpheus](https://morpheusdata.com/).

 To get around this, I have created a script that can run in a Morpheus task.
 On top of this, you can leverage Morpheus' existing [job capability](https://docs.morpheusdata.com/en/latest/provisioning/jobs/jobs.html) to schedule the running of the task along with an [Approval Reconfigure policy](https://docs.morpheusdata.com/en/latest/administration/policies/policies.html#:~:text=such%20a%20ServiceNow.-,Approve%20Reconfigure,-Sets%20an%20approval).
-The outcome of this is the acceptance of all Reconfigure tasks pending approval.
+The outcome of this is the acceptance of all Reconfigure tasks pending approval at the time scheduled in the job.

 ## **Note: this is a workaround and not a solution to the problem.**